top of page

 The home will contact us to make arrangements for the deceased to be moved to our Chapel of Rest.

 The home will also inform the GP of the deceased that they have passed away, who will produce the Cause of Death Certificate.
 You should make contact with the GP surgery directly to find out when the Cause of Death Certificate will be ready.
-This will then be emailed to the Registry Office, you can contact your local Registrar to arrange an appointment to register the death.
+This will then be emailed to the Medical Examiner, who will call you to discuss the cause of death and answer any questions you may have.
+They will then email this to the Register Office, you can contact your local registrar to arrange an appointment to register the death.

 You can contact us whenever you are ready.